The Truth Behind the Deep Tissue Massage Myth

-Ask your therapist if deep tissue massages are right for you before pursuing.
+Ask your massage therapist if deep tissue massages are right for you before pursuing.
 (Photo courtesy of Associated Bodywork and Massage Professionals)

 Most people believe deep tissue massages are supposed to be painful in order to be beneficial.
 But the saying, "No pain, no gain", does not always apply to massages.
 In fact, many people fall into a deeper state of relaxation when they receive a deep tissue massage.